 1. Pain Relief

-Patients suffering from Parkinson’s disease have been proven to benefit from the use of medical marijuana in terms of their ability to experience less discomfort.
-According to a study published in the National Library of Medicine, medical marijuana has been shown to provide a substantial decrease in pain intensity in individuals suffering from Parkinson’s disease (PD).
+Patients suffering from Parkinson’s disease could possibly find support from the use of medical marijuana in terms of their ability to experience less discomfort.

 Cannabinoids are the active elements in marijuana.
-According to the principal author of the research, Dr. Ethan Russo, the data imply that cannabinoids [the active chemicals in marijuana] may play a role in therapy for some PD-related symptoms, including pain.
-It is believed that the anti-inflammatory and pain-signaling effects of medical marijuana may help individuals who have Parkinson’s disease (PD).
+It is believed that the anti-inflammatory and pain-signaling effects of medical marijuana may potentially help individuals who have Parkinson’s disease (PD).

 2. Improved Mood

-THC, the psychoactive component of marijuana, has been shown to help enhance mood and decrease anxiety, both of which are prevalent symptoms of people suffering from Parkinson’s disease (PD).
+THC, the psychoactive component of marijuana, may help support mood and anxiety, both of which are prevalent symptoms of people suffering from Parkinson’s disease (PD).

 3. Quality Sleep